Jess and Toni – TACT foster carers since 2021

-Myself and my partner were always aware that having children would not be a physical possibility for us, due to the fact that we are gay.
-We discussed adoption, surrogacy, sperm donors etc… However, we eventually decided that having our own biological child was not an importance to us and we wanted to help anywhere we could within the world of fostering or adoption.
-We knew that with fostering we could help a lot more children on their journey than we could through adoption so we initially decided to find out more.
-Then lockdown hit, and with the statistics being released shocking us, we knew it was time to enquire.
-We did a lot of research and contacted several authorities and agencies but when we found TACT, they stood out a mile from the others we had contacted.
-They gave us warm, calm and caring vibes, and we immediately felt at home with them.
-It proceeded to get better and better from there.
+As a gay couple, my partner and I were always aware that having children would not be a physical possibility for us.
+We discussed different options such as adoption, surrogacy or a sperm donor.
+However, we eventually decided that having our own biological child was not important to us and we wanted to help anywhere we could within the world of fostering or adoption.
+We felt that with fostering we could help a lot more children on their journey than we could through adoption, so we decided to find out more.

 Visit our myth-busting LGBTQ+ Fostering page.